tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-movies-and-tv-shows.md

 ## Obtain subtitles

-To learn Japanese from visual content such as anime or jdramas you need Japanese subtitles.
+To learn Japanese from visual content such as anime or jdramas, you need Japanese subtitles.
 Subtitles can be found on the [Resources page](resources.html#japanese-subtitles).

+I find that it's easier to download all the subtitles for all the shows and have them saved locally.
+This may require a few GiB of disk space, but it will save you the hassle of having to visit subtitle catalogs every time you need to find subtitles.
+For example, if you download a mirror of `kitsunekko`, you can use [fzf](https://archlinux.org/packages/community/x86_64/fzf/) to search it.

 If you can't find target language subtitles for a video, you can generate them using [pyTranscriber](https://aur.archlinux.org/packages/pytranscriber-bin).